 We will have congregational singing, indoors as part of the service.

 We will remove the obligation for social distancing when standing and sitting.
-For sitting we will start with the current seating layout with the 1.5m gap between rows but with the option of sitting next to other people.
+For sitting, we started with the previous seating layout with the 1.5m gap between rows but will be moving the rows closer, probably to 1.25m, to accommodate the extra people, with the option of sitting next to other people.
 However, if you would like a gap between yourself and the next household we will arrange this – either by asking a steward, or we will have some reserved seat markers that you can use.

 Sunday meetings – what will be the same?